iamshivam107/Sales-and-Inventory-management-sys/README.md

 This project simplifies data handling for shop owners with inventory.
-Its mad using technology such as HTML,CSS,PHP, SQL and Javascript
+Its developed using technologies such as HTML,CSS,PHP, SQL and Javascript